 - Birthing Support guide.
 In pregnancy build up with your partner a birthing support guide.
-This can then be shared and discussed with those over your care.
+This can then be shared and discussed with those in your care.
 Ask for them to support your choices.
-Your birthing support guide should be realistic for you and your care providers, but also allows for the emotional support your need.
-Some hospitals have specialist midwives and obstetrician that work with women and their partners who have experienced a previous traumatic birth.
+Your birthing support guide should be realistic for you and your care providers but also allow for the emotional support you need.
+Some hospitals have specialist midwives and obstetricians who work with women and their partners who have experienced a previous traumatic birth.
 Ask at your booking appointment if this is possible for you.

 - Things may change.
 Even when we do all we can to prepare for birth things can change.
 Being able to accept this and also adapt can support birth after trauma.
 Having various options and knowing what choices are there to support you can allow you to manage any change that may occur.

 - Find your advocate.
 During your birth have someone with you that can advocate for your wishes.
-This may be your partner or a doula/birthworker.
+This may be your partner or a doula/birth worker.
 In your pregnancy have frank open discussions about what you wish and how they can support you.
 You can even practice how they can advocate for you in different situations.
-Also find support from a community that reflects your wishes.
-This maybe a home birth group, a C section support group or in a VBAC Clinic.
+Also, find support from a community that reflects your wishes.
+This may be a home birth group, a C-section support group or a VBAC Clinic.

 Pregnancy and birth after suffering a previous traumatic experience can be daunting.
 However with the right help and support you can have a birth that is positive and right for you as you move Beyond Birth Trauma.